The Ring of the Nibelung

 As the Norns weave their rope around the rocks, it breaks, signifying the end of Erda’s foreknowledge, but does this mean fate no longer rules, that humanity is now completely free?

-When the rope breaks, the themes of the Ring’s Curse and Siegfried’s horn and sword predict a future that the Norns can no longer see.
+When the rope breaks, the themes of the ring’s curse and Siegfried’s horn and sword predict a future that the Norns can no longer see.
 Later in Act 3 Siegfried boasts to the Rhinedaughters that his sword can sever the Norn’s thread into which the curse is woven.
 Fate is closely associated with the ring and its curse throughout, so breaking the rope may not mean the end of fate itself but the end of the curse and the gods’ foreknowledge and influence in the world.
 Siegfried doesn’t escape the curse, but his actions, along with Brunnhilde’s devotion unto death, eventually break it.

 Brunnhilde lost her strength and wisdom along with her virginity: “the maidenly source of all my strength was taken away by the hero to whom I now bow my head” (SS).
+She regrets that their time together prevents him from exploring the world and performing heroic deeds.

 Gunther mistakes cunning in his half-brother Hagen for wisdom, similar to Wotan’s reliance on Loge in Rhinegold.
 Gunther is not completely blameless in this affair; he seeks to increase his fame by marrying the glorious Brunnhilde, not for true love (257).